albertz/commandergenius/alienblaster/readme.txt

 To exit correctly press Menu key - it's redirected to Escape.

-When porting you own app, first of all ensure that your application supports one of 320x200, 320x240 or 320x430 display resolutions and 16 bits per pixel (320x430 is resolution for HTC devices, if other vendors will produce Android phones it may differ).
+When porting you own app, first of all ensure that your application supports one of 320x200, 320x240 or 320x480 display resolutions and 16 bits per pixel (320x480 is native resolution for HTC devices, if other vendors will produce Android phones it may differ).
-You may try to use 640x480x16, and scroll through the larger underlying screen with accelerometer, but it will give you 2 FPS at most because I've screwed up with optimizations.
+You may try to use 640x480, but it will be 2x-shrinked, and also it's very slow.
-In the future I'm planning to use accelerometer as a SDL joystick.

-Replace all strings "alienblaster" and "de.schwardtnet.alienblaster" with the name of your application and your reversed webpage address (or any unique string):
-	project/AndroidManifest.xml:3
-	project/src/DemoActivity.java:35
-	project/jni/Android.mk:3 and 10
-	project/res/values/strings.xml:3
-	(that's all, maybe I forgot something)

-Make directory project/jni/<yourapp>, copy there file project/jni/alienblaster/Android.mk and edit it - rename all "alienblaster" strings to your app name, add subdirs of your app under "CG_SUBDIRS := src" and change "LOCAL_CPP_EXTENSION := .cc" to an extension your C++ files are using Then repeat steps:
+To compile your own app, put your app sources into project/jni/application dir (remove Alien Blaster first), and launch script ChangeAppSettings.sh - it will put the name of your app in several places in sources.
+The C++ files shall have .cpp extension to be compiled.
+The file which contains "main()" function definition shall include "SDL_main.h" header, or app won't run (do not include "SDL_main.h" into any other files plz).

+Then repeat steps:
 	make APP=<yourapp> V=1
 	ant debug

 Application data is not bundled with app itself - it should be downloaded from net on first run.
-Create .ZIP file with your application data, and put it somewhere on HTTP server, then replace project/src/DemoActivity.java:73 with download URL.
+Create .ZIP file with your application data, and put it somewhere on HTTP server - ChangeAppSettings.sh will ask you for the URL.
-If your app data is bigger than 5 megabytes it's better to store it on SD card - set DownloadToSdcard variable to true in project/src/DemoActivity.java:78, and set appropriate path in project/jni/Android.mk:10 (I did not test the code with SD card, so it may fail)
+If your app data is bigger than 5 megabytes it's better to store it on SD card, internal flash on Android is very limited.

 If you'll add new libs add them to project/jni/, copy Android.mk from existing lib, and add libname to Application.mk and project/jni/<yourapp>/Android.mk

-Audio formats currently supported are AUDIO_S8 and AUDIO_S16 (signed 8-bit and 16-bit PCM)
+Audio formats currently supported are AUDIO_S8 and AUDIO_S16 (signed 8-bit and 16-bit PCM).

+Known bugs:

+1. Application will crash on exit or when you're pressing "Home" button - the correct behavior for Android apps is to stay in memory and go to foreground when you're launching app again, that's not working yet because app will lose OpenGL context (there are rumors that it won't lose GL context in 2.1 SDK).

+2. Move to SDL 1.3, and add hardware surfaces and OpenGL support.

+3. Multitouch support - it is available since 2.0 SDK, but not on 1.6 - I'll have to follow http://devtcg.blogspot.com/2009/12/gracefully-supporting-multiple-android.html to make it compile.

+4. In the future I'm planning to use accelerometer as a SDL joystick.

+5. Many SDL games require keyboard, and newer phones have only touchscreen - there should be configuration screen where you can toggle on-screen keyboard, bind existing keys like volume up/down to PgUp/PgDown for example, and configure other actions like accelerometer tilt as keypresses.

+6. Progress bar for data downloader.